Investors

 Remuneration

-The Remuneration Policy defines the principles for the remuneration of Revenio’s governing bodies, i.e. the Board of Directors, President & CEO, and deputy President & CEO.
+The Remuneration Policy defines the principles for the remuneration of Revenio’s governing bodies, i.e. the Board of Directors and the CEO.

 Remuneration Report